-Whether you are writing a blog post, an email to a customer or a report, it pays to make your writing more positive.
+Whether you are writing a blog post, an email to a customer or a report, it pays to make your writing more positive and Engaging.

-Positive writing is much more engaging and gives a much better all-round feeling for the reader.
+Positive writing is much more engaging and gives a much better all-around feeling for the reader.

 Negative writing is when the language that is used in writing is viewed as negative.
 We use negative words over positive.